nativedone/neura-discovery/README.md

 - add new donation script
 - load script on secondary page
 - use next/link
+- use beforeInteractive strategy to load the form quicker

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.